 Workplace Investigation Questions and the question of what and how to ask questions during an interview.

-The interview is typically a means to gather evidence, to clarify point made in a complaint, to find out what people saw, heard or experienced and also an opportunity for the person subject who is the subject of the complaint to provide their side of the story.
+The interview is typically a means to gather evidence, to clarify points made in a complaint, to find out what people saw, heard or experienced and also an opportunity for the person who is the subject of the complaint to provide their side of the story.

 There are two key elements to the actual interview that are of paramount importance – asking questions and listening to the answers.

 It is important that investigators ask question that are legally complainant and get the best answers from the interviewee.
 Here are some suggestions

 - Open questions – that encourage free recall